· Guide ·

 Example

-- When your salary arrives on the 20th, it refills the buffer.
+Instead of waiting for payday, you can use the $10,000 buffer and start with the cycle.
+When your salary arrives on the 10th, it refills the buffer.

 Benefits of a Buffer Fund